tholzheim/WikibaseMigrator/README.md

 ```

 # How to use
-WikibaseMigrator offers a cli tool and a web UI
+* WikibaseMigrator offers a cli tool and a web UI.
+* Migration is defined with a migration profile which needs to be defined.
+For details on the definition see [Wikibase Migration Profile Configuration](./docs/migration_profile_config.md)

 ## Web UI
 The webserver can be started over the cli with